Non-asymptotic detection of two-component mixtures with unknown means: Dense mixtures

-\end{thm} \ \\ {\bf Comments :}\\ The technical condition on $n$ to get the result of Theorem \ref{Th:majo} is satisfied for $n \geq 107$ when $M=1/10$ and $\alpha =0.05$. \\ Note that the value of $\rho$ proposed in \eqref{Conddense} differs from the lower bound $\rho^\star$ by a term of order $\sqrt{\log \log n}$.
-This log log term is due to the multiple (adaptive) testing procedure: the optimal value for $k\in \mathcal{K}_n$ in the test $\Psi_\alpha$ is chosen from the data.
-Hence this $ \sqrt{\log\log(n)} $ term corresponds to the price to pay in such a setting.
-This kind of logarithmic loss is quite classical in test theory: see for instance \cite{Spok} or \cite{FL_2006} in slightly different settings.\\ Instead of considering the test statistics $\Psi_{\alpha}$ defined by \eqref{def:testStatOrd}, we could introduce the statistics
+\begin{Comments*} The technical condition on $n$ to get the result of Theorem~\ref {Th:majo} is satisfied for $n \geq107$ when $M=1/10$ and $\alpha=0.05$.

+Note that the value of $\rho$ proposed in \eqref{Conddense} differs from the lower bound $\rho^\star$ by a term of order $\sqrt{\log\log n}$.
+This log log term is due to the multiple (adaptive) testing procedure: the optimal value for $k\in\mathcal{K}_n$ in the test $\Psi_\alpha$ is chosen from the data.
+Hence, this $ \sqrt{\log\log(n)} $ term corresponds to the price to pay in such a setting.
+This kind of logarithmic loss is quite classical in test theory: see for instance \cite{Spok} or \cite{FL_2006} in slightly different settings.